wvirany/blog/content/posts/gaussian/index.md

 \int_0^be^{y^2}dy \leq be^{b^2},
 $$

 and hence is bounded by some constant in terms of $b$.
-Thus, when we take the limit as $a \to \infty$, this term will vanish, and we are left with
+Thus, when we take the limit as $a \to \infty$, the RHS of $\eqref{18}$ will vanish, and we are left with

 $$
 \biggl| \int_{-\infty}^\infty e^{-x^2}dx - \int_{-\infty}^\infty e^{-(x+ib)^2}dx \biggr| \leq 0.
 $$

-Since the term on the LHS is nonnegative, it must be zero, hence
+Since the term on the LHS of this inequality is nonnegative, it must be equal to zero, hence

 $$
 \int_{-\infty}^\infty e^{-(x+ib)^2}dx = \int_{-\infty}^\infty e^{-x^2}dx.
 $$

-The term on the LHS takes the exact form of $I$ --- independent of $b$!
+The term on the LHS takes the exact form of $I$ --- moreover, it's independent of $b$!
 Thus,

 $$
 I = \int_{-\infty}^\infty e^{-x^2}dx.